Anti-German sentiment: Netherlands

 Anti-German sentiment was already prevalent in the Netherlands centuries before the unification of Germany and establishment of imperial Germany, completed 1871.
-The Dutch are thought to have developed a low opinion of Germans during the 17th century, also known in the Netherlands as the Gouden Eeuw (literally: "Golden Century"), when the Dutch Republic was one of the world's most advanced and powerful countries while modern Germany was still a patchwork of warring fiefs.

-In the first half of the 17th century, the Republic saw a major spike in German immigrants including common laborers (so-called hannekemaaiers), persecuted Lutherans and Jews, and all sorts of war refugees fleeing the violence of the Thirty Years' War.
-A culture clash soon followed, and German immigrants were often discriminated against by the native Dutch.
-It was likely around this time that the earliest variations of the word mof were first used to refer to lower class German migrants.
-There are known joke books in which these Germans are featured prominently and stereotypically as dumb, arrogant and filthy.
-During the Second Boer War anti-German sentiment waned, as both countries were known supporters of the Boers, and allowed their citizens to volunteer to fight alongside them.
-During WWI (in which the Netherlands was neutral), the so-called Wire of Death, a lethal 2000 volts electric fence built along the southern Dutch border by the Germans occupying Belgium caused a large number of fatalities among the Dutch people, renewing anti-German sentiment in the Netherlands.
+The Dutch are thought to have developed a low opinion of Germans during the first half of the 17th century, when the Republic saw a major spike in German immigrants including common laborers (so-called hannekemaaiers), persecuted Lutherans and Jews, and all sorts of war refugees fleeing the violence of the Thirty Years' War.
+A culture clash soon followed.
+It was likely around this time that the earliest variations of the word mof were first used to refer to German migrants.
+There are known joke books in which these Germans are featured prominently and stereotypically as arrogant and filthy.
+Anti-German sentiment waned during the Second Boer War, as both countries were known supporters of the Boers, and allowed their citizens to volunteer to fight alongside them.
+During World War I (in which the Netherlands was neutral), the so-called Wire of Death, a lethal 2000 volts electric fence built along the southern Dutch border by German-occupied Belgium caused a large number of fatalities among the Dutch people, renewing anti-German sentiment in the Netherlands.
 This sentiment was reborn as hatred when, in 1940, Nazi Germany launched its invasion of the Netherlands despite earlier promises from Germany to respect Dutch neutrality.
 More than 100,000 Dutch Jews were deported to their deaths during the subsequent Nazi occupation, and starvation afflicted much of the country during the "Hunger Winter" of 1944–45.
 Most elderly Dutch people remember these events including the Rotterdam Blitz bitterly, and some still refuse to set foot on German soil.